Ausangate Trek Tinqui 5 Days/ 4 Nights

 • Breakfast on the first morning

-• Sleeping bags (can be rented from us for US$ 5.00 per day) – for this trek you need minus 10 or warmer sleeping bags
+• Sleeping bags (rentable from us for US$5.00 per day) are required for this trek, specifically those rated minus 10 or warmer.

 • Tips for the guides, cooks, and porters

 • Additional horses for passenger luggage.
-If there are any substantial items or backpacks, passengers will need to hire an additional mule at a cost of US$15 per day
+If there are any substantial items or backpacks, passengers will need to hire an extra mule at US$15 per day.

 • Insurance of any kind

-• Strong footwear, waterproof trekking boots recommended (extra socks are a must!)
+• Strong footwear, such as waterproof trekking boots, is recommended (extra socks are a must!)

-• Warm clothes including jacket, fleece, gloves, and scarf
+• Warm clothes, including a jacket, fleece, gloves, and a scarf

 • Thermal clothing is also recommended, especially for sleeping